Services

 Pillar 4: inflammatory bowel disease

 IBD is a complex, chronic illness that impacts nearly every facet of a patient’s life.
-It is estimated that more than 230,000 Canadians suffer from IBD and more than 4,500 new cases of ulcerative colitis and 5,700 new cases of Crohn’s disease—both forms of IBD—are diagnosed each year.
+It is estimated that more than 230,000 Canadians suffer from IBD and more than 4,500 new cases of ulcerative colitis and 5,700 new cases of Crohn’s disease are diagnosed each year.
+This gives Canada one of the highest rates of IBD in the world.
+Unfortunately, the number of people with IBD is growing and occurring earlier in life: 20% to 30% of cases are diagnosed before the age of 20.

 Those living with IBD experience symptoms such as diarrhea, bleeding, abdominal pain and nausea, which greatly affects their day-to-day life and takes a toll on their mental health.
 By extension, the lives of their friends and family are impacted as well.
 Worse yet, the complications of IBD can be life-threatening.

 Successful treatment of this complex illness requires a multidisciplinary approach.
-While the IBD Centre delivers multidisciplinary care, the move into the DHC will expand the opportunities to provide a broader array of care.
+While the IBD Centre of BC delivers multidisciplinary care, the move into the DHC will expand the opportunities to provide a broader array of care.
 The DHC will provide the setting for patients to directly benefit from the translation of research and education into clinical practice.

 Pillar 5: liver disease